jduarte-refugehouse/refuge-house-knowbase/policies-procedures/Package-Specific/FC-SU-01-Enhanced.md

 ## 1. PURPOSE AND SERVICE PACKAGE DESCRIPTION

-### 1.1 Purpose

-This policy establishes Refuge House's commitment to providing trauma-informed, recovery-focused foster care services under the T3C Substance Use Support Services Package.

-### 1.2 Service Package Description
+### 1.1 Service Package Definition

-Substance Use Support Services provides comprehensive support for children and youth with substance use disorders or those at significant risk, integrating specialized assessment, treatment coordination, and recovery support within a therapeutic foster home environment.
+Substance Use Support Services provides trauma-informed foster care for children, youth, and young adults with substance use disorders, integrating recovery-focused treatment with the supportive environment of a foster family home.

+### 1.2 Recovery Philosophy

+**CRITICAL PRINCIPLE:** Refuge House recognizes that:
+- Recovery is possible for all youth
+- Relapse is addressed as an opportunity for treatment adjustment rather than failure
+- Trauma-informed care addresses root causes of substance use
+- All substance-related events are clinical matters, NOT behavioral infractions

+### 1.3 Target Population

-**Target Population:** Children, youth, and young adults who present with:
+Children, youth, and young adults who:
-- DSM-5 diagnosis of substance-related and/or addictive disorder; OR
-- Documented history of problematic substance use requiring specialized monitoring; OR
-- Significant risk factors for developing substance use disorder
+- Have a diagnosed substance use disorder or significant substance use history

-### 1.3 Relationship to Mental & Behavioral Health Services

-This package shares substantial infrastructure with **FC-MH-01 Mental & Behavioral Health Support Services Policy**.
-Key differences include:
-- Substance use assessment requirements
-- Drug screening protocols
+- Require specialized support for recovery
+- Can be safely served in a family setting with appropriate services
+- May have co-occurring mental health needs

+### 1.4 Service Package Objectives

+- Provide stable, substance-free foster home environment
-- Coordination with substance use treatment providers
+- Coordinate comprehensive substance use treatment
-- Foster parent substance abuse awareness training
+- Support recovery through trauma-informed care
+- Integrate family engagement in recovery process
+- Prepare youth for successful transition and sustained recovery

 ---

 ## 2. GOVERNING PRINCIPLES

-### 2.1 TBRI® Foundation with Recovery Enhancement
+### 2.1 TBRI® Integration

-**Cross-Reference:** Refuge House implements TBRI® as our Evidence-informed Treatment Model per **FC-T3C-01 T3C Basic Foster Family Home Support Services Policy** and **TBRI Treatment Model Executive Summary**.

-For Substance Use Support Services, TBRI principles are enhanced with recovery-oriented approach:

-**Connecting Principles:** Building trust and connection that supports recovery, recognizing that healthy relationships are protective factors against substance use.
+> **📋 DERIVED FROM: TBRI Treatment Model Executive Summary**
+>
+> Refuge House's Evidence-informed Treatment Model applies Trust-Based Relational Intervention (TBRI®) principles across all Service Packages.
+For Substance Use Support Services:
+>
+> **Connecting Principles:** Build trusting relationships that support recovery; recognize that substance use often stems from unmet attachment needs and trauma.
+>

-**Empowering Principles:** Addressing physical regulation needs complicated by substance use, including nutrition, sleep, and sensory processing affected by substance use or withdrawal.
+> **Empowering Principles:** Address physical needs that may trigger substance use; ensure proper nutrition, sleep, and sensory regulation support recovery.
+>

-**Correcting Principles:** Using non-punitive, recovery-focused responses to substance-related behaviors, treating relapse as treatment opportunity rather than failure.
+> **Correcting Principles:** Respond to substance-related behaviors with understanding rather than punishment; use TBRI® de-escalation during substance-related crises.

-### 2.2 Recovery Philosophy
+### 2.2 Recovery-Focused Approach

-Refuge House recognizes:
-- Recovery is possible for all youth
+All services are delivered through a recovery lens that:
-- Relapse is addressed as treatment adjustment opportunity, not failure
+- Views recovery as a process, not an event
-- Trauma-informed care addresses root causes of substance use
+- Addresses underlying trauma contributing to substance use
-- Harm reduction and safety take priority
+- Builds on youth strengths and protective factors
+- Engages family and natural supports in recovery
+- Provides non-punitive response to setbacks

+### 2.3 Non-Punitive Philosophy

+**CRITICAL:** Substance use and relapse are addressed as clinical events requiring treatment adjustment, NOT as behavioral infractions warranting punitive response.
+This principle applies to:
-- Drug screening is a clinical tool, not punishment
+- Drug screening results
+- Relapse incidents
+- Disclosure of substance use
+- All substance-related crises

 ---